kallaway/100-days-of-code/r2-html-log.md

 **R2D7, January 18th, 2021**
 Today's videos covered: Margin, Display, the difference between Inline, Block, and Inline-Block elements and how Width, Height, Margin and Padding behave for each of these display properties.
 Also talked about relative units, like percentages, EMs and REMs.
 I also learned that line-height is related to the font-size of the element.
 Now going to start Section 9 and see some useful CSS properties.
 Also started working on creating a clone for an entry on Wikipedia about Dane axes.

+**R2D8, January 19th-20th, 2021**
+Started a practice project to create a Wikipedia clone for a particular entry.
+Added the content and made the summary part of the page look somewhat similar to the one I chose which is about Dane Axese.